TySP-Dev/Learn-Python/README.md

 > However, all content is human-reviewed for accuracy and quality.
 > Solution code is my own work unless stated otherwise - feedback is always welcome!

-A comprehensive, hands-on Python learning resource featuring practice problems, detailed concept breakdowns, and a supportive community for learners at all levels.
+A hands-on Python learning resource featuring practice problems, detailed concept breakdowns, and a supportive community for learners at all levels.

 ## 📚 What's Inside